 $4,660,481

-Ryan Gosling was nominated for an Academy Award for his role as Dan Dunne.
-Dan Dunne is a history teacher at an inner-city high school in New York City.
+Ryan Gosling received an Academy Award nomination for his compelling portrayal of Dan Dunne, a history teacher at an inner-city New York high school.

 Drama